Peter David: Health and death

 In March 2017, David announced on his blog that the Internal Revenue Service was demanding that he pay US$88,000 in unpaid taxes, penalty and interest, which began to accumulate when his divorce from his first wife used up his savings.
 He started a GoFundMe campaign to raise the money from friends and fans, which raised $68,000 by April 12.
 David announced that he would begin a Patreon account where he would publish new work, and which would be used to pay taxes, and asked his readers for their content requests.
 By May 11, having sold some original comics artwork acquired two decades earlier, the Davids' debts were paid off.

 On November 27, 2022, another GoFundMe was launched by Graham Murphy, who explained David's health was once again in decline following kidney failure, another series of strokes, and a mild heart attack, in order to defray his "medical debt due to Peter being rejected for Medicaid."
 By May 20, 2025, David's inability to cough or clear his throat required him to be placed on a ventilator under light sedation.
 David died on the evening of May 24, at the age of 68, at NYU Langone Hospital — Suffolk, after a long hospitalization there for the strokes and other health conditions.
-According to Newsday, the cause of death was a cardiac event, although The New York Times cited his wife, who said that it had been another stroke.
+According to Newsday, the cause of death was a cardiac event.
+The New York Times, citing his wife Kathleen, instead stated that David had died from another stroke.
 David was cremated and no services were held, although Kathleen planned to hold a memorial later in the year.